Delay and Redundancy in Lossless Source Coding: An Upper Bound for

 This lower bound holds for any $\mu>\mu_0+ \frac{(\mu_0+1)\log{|\m{X}|}}{\log{(1\slash\pmin)}}$.
 Moreover, by Lemma \ref{lem:regular} almost any source is $(\mu_0,\lambda)$-regular for any $\mu_0>3$.
 Therefore, we have that for almost any source

 and hence

-As mentioned in Remark \ref{rem:ime}, if the encoder is restricted to be interval-mapping then a tighter upper bound $8\log(1\slash \pmin)$ holds.
+As mentioned in Remark \ref{rem:ime}, if the encoder is restricted to be interval--mapping then a tighter upper bound $8\log(1\slash \pmin)$ holds.
 In this case $\m{I}^\m{E}(\cdot)$ is a single interval rather than a union of $|\m{X}|^d$ intervals, hence the proof remains the same up to the substitution $|\m{X}|\leftrightarrow 1$.